‘The deals are just horrible’: Shoppers say a lack of holiday discounts has dampened spending

 “In past years they had great discounts,” said Hawk, 70, a retired private investigator.
 But this year, “everything is feeling overpriced.”

 GridPlus, an Austin-based manufacturer that sells $400 cryptocurrency hardware wallets, scrapped all holiday discounts this year.
-Shipping costs have ballooned tenfold since 2020, and the wait for new products has stretched from a couple weeks to six months.
+Shipping costs have ballooned tenfold since 2020, and the wait for new products has stretched from a couple of weeks to six months.
 As a result, the company says it doesn’t have enough products to keep up with a boom in orders.

-“We know we’re going to sell out no matter what,” chief operating officer Justin Leroux said.
+“We know we’re going to sell out no matter what,” GridPlus chief operating officer Justin Leroux said.

 Whether the shift away from blanket discounts — such as 20 percent off everything — becomes a long-term strategy remains to be seen, analysts say.
 But many expect to see more tailored deals, based on a consumer’s buying history.